|

 Language Realities

 However, that is only the starting point of the problem I saw.
-Responding concerning the limitations in an African setting, the publisher was able to dismiss the objection easily enough by simply saying they had not planned to release the book in the African market.
-(Was this really originally in the plan, or did they decided that in consideration of my review?
+Responding concerning the limitations in an African setting, the publisher was able to dismiss the initial objection easily enough by simply saying they had not planned to release the book in the African market.
+(Was this really originally in the plan, or did they decide that in consideration of my review?
 If they had not intended to market the book in Africa anyway, I wondered why a preview copy, in proof stage, was provided to their Nairobi dealer who asked me to review it for them.)

 But the problem in universal.
 The objections to its format and approach affect how one actually views and approaches the biblical text itself.
 This is a problem for a western student or teacher of the Bible.
 Here is why.
 The book, while touting itself as practical, is totally analytical and theoretical!
 It could be called practical only in the very broadest sense, perhaps in that it was written in somewhat of a handbook format.
 But it ignores on-the-ground realities of how language works and is actually used in practice.